-The main objectives of this investigation are to experimentally investigate the performance and emissions characteristics of a newly developed compressed natural gas direct injection (CNG-DI) engine under various test conditions.
-Secondly, to study on benchmarking between CNG-DI engine with gasoline port injection (Gasoline -PI) and CNG bi-fuel (CNG-BI) engines when the displacement volume is same for all the cases.
+OBJECTIVES OF THIS STUDY - The main objectives of this investigation are:

+- 1. To experimentally investigate the performance and emissions characteristics of a newly developed compressed natural gas direct injection (CNG-DI) engine under various test conditions. - 2.
+To study on benchmarking between CNG-DI engine with gasoline port injection (Gasoline-PI) and CNG bi-fuel (CNG-BI) engines when the displacement volume is same for all the cases.